 In this article, we are going to look at what constitutes website security, why you need to secure your website, and tips to deter hackers.

-We are also going to look at how having a Symphony development dedicated team in your team can help strengthen your website’s security.
+We are also going to look at how having a symfony development dedicated team in your team can help strengthen your website’s security.

 What is Website Security?